 McAfee Antivirus and crash monitor are preinstalled by default and provide basic protection.

 The real motherboard supports two floppy disks, and four IDE devices across two channels.
 Additional drives can be added by installing a SCSI adaptor in 86Box.
 Here I was using the Tekram DC-390 which Windows 98 detected as a AMD PCI SCSI controller automatically and installed a driver for it.
 This wasn’t 100% perfect as adding a hard disk or a writable ZIP or Magneto optical disk would cause a blue screen upon boot up.
-Since we want to attached a writable drive to the computer, this was far from ideal I tried installing a driver I found online but it had no effect, there is an issue when using this adaptor in 86Box.
+Since we want to attach a writable drive to the computer, this was far from ideal.
+I tried installing a driver I found online but it had no effect, there is an issue when using this adaptor in 86Box.
 I switched it out for another PCI SCSI card, Buslogic but it had the same issue with a BSOD upon boot up when a writable drive is attached.

 Couldn’t find anything online relating to the BSOD above, any results turn up of that video of Windows 98 crashing in front of Bill Gates after plugging in a scanner.